b2bx.io Technical Review – Is B2BX a Safe Broker?

 In our opinion, B2BX should not be treated as a trustworthy broker.

-B2BX shows multiple strong indicators of being a scam broker and should be avoided.
+B2BX shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.